Debra A. Castillo

 Teatrotaller

-She advises the Cornell Hispanic Theater group, Teatrotaller, which was founded in 1993 with the idea of promoting Spanish, Latin American and Latino cultures through theater.
+She advises the Cornell and local community theater group, Teatrotaller, which was founded in 1993 with the idea of promoting Spanish, Latin American and Latino/a cultures through theater.
 Teatrotaller has devoted itself to the production of plays in Spanish and "Spanglish" including classical, contemporary and experimental plays of Hispanic origin.
 These plays are presented to the community with a regular schedule of performances in April, August and November each year.
-The group has also performed in Bucharest, Romania; Jerusalem, Israel; Kolkata, India; Leige, Belgium; Puebla, San Cristobal, and Mexico City, Mexico; Quito, Ecuador; New York City; Boston; Toronto; Philadelphia; Syracuse; Lawrence, Kansas; El Paso, Texas, among other locations Teatrotaller holds a well-earned reputation for excellence in artistic performances.
+The group has also performed in Bucharest, Romania; Jerusalem, Israel; Kolkata, India; Leige, Belgium; Puebla, San Cristobal, and Mexico City, Mexico; Quito, Ecuador; New York City; Boston; Toronto; Philadelphia; Syracuse; Lawrence, Kansas; El Paso, Texas, among other locations.
+Teatrotaller holds a well-earned reputation for excellence in artistic performances.
 It has frequently been approached by playwrights from throughout the Spanish-speaking world with offers of plays, and has had the honor of producing several world-premier works.
-Recent projects include the international collaborative creation performances, "Root Map": rootmapplay.wordpress.com/ and The Winged Man, the international performance art installation Aguakinesis in 2018-19 in the USA, Colombia, and Mexico, the Ithaca College-Cornell-community collaboration, Habla/Speak in March 2019.
-All 2020 performances and tours were postponed or cancelled due to COVID.
+Most recently, the group has been exploring story-circle based collective creation projects, inspired by Boalian theatre of the oppressed.

 Collaborations